 - Staff trained to act in case of suspected cases with specific COVID-19 emergency protocols and procedures to follow

-- Mandatory wear of protective clothing as they perform their duties (including face mask, shield and apron)
+- Mandatory wearing of protective clothing as they perform their duties (including face-masks, gloves, etc)

-- Monitoring of the staff well-being through daily temperature checks
+- Monitoring of staff well-being through daily temperature checks

 Social Distancing Practices

-- Implementation of social distancing with plexi guard screens when possible
+- Implementation of social distancing with plexiglass guard screens when possible

 - Physical distancing guidance in place for all activities